 Ironbound Island, Maine

 Ironbound Island can be viewed from a variety of places surrounding Frenchman Bay such as Mount Desert Island or the western shoreline of Winter Harbor or Gouldsboro, Maine.
-It covers approximately 831 acres and is a registered critical area for old growth pine.
+These locations are especially nice at sunrise when the sunlight sets the cliffs ablaze.
+The island can easily be seen from Cadillac Mountain as well.
+The island covers approximately 831 acres, is a registered critical area for old growth pine, and is protected by a conservation easement.

 Resources